-FIT SUNY's affordable net price is quite appealing to students who need to avoid too much debt.
+There is a graduate program accessible for students who are curious.
 Parents, you will be happy to find out Fashion Institute of Technology features a relatively low crime rate.
 Go on a virtual tour to learn more about FIT SUNY.

 Every student pursuing a degree in Design & Applied Arts needs to take a look at Boston University.
 Soon after graduating, Design students usually earn around $40,913 in their early careers.
 The surrounding area of a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.

 University of Illinois at Urbana - Champaign is a good option for students pursuing a Design & Applied Arts degree.
 Students who graduate from this program report average early career income of design and mid-career income of $72,633.
-With more than 20,000 students, this institution is one of the biggest schools in the nation.
+Champaign, Illinois is the perfect location for students who relish the active urban lifestyle.

 Carnegie Mellon University is among your best bets if you want to study Design & Applied Arts.
 Students from the Design & Applied Arts major at Carnegie Mellon University get 27.3% more than the standard college grad with the same degree.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.

 Every student pursuing a degree in Design & Applied Arts has to check out Pratt Institute - Main.
-Pratt Institute - Main design & applied arts majors make 26.3% more than the standard design grad.
+Enjoy a deep concentration on Design & Applied Arts in the program at Pratt Institute.
 Based in Brooklyn, New York, this school is right for young people who blossom in an urban setting.

 San Francisco State University is among your best bets if you want to study Design & Applied Arts.
 San Francisco State University design & applied arts students earn 25.8% more than the average design grad.
 With more than 20,000 undergraduates, San Francisco State University is one of the largest schools in the nation.